tellary/anki-md/README.md

 Run with Docker
 ---------------

-I can create a Docker image to run `ankiMd` if a user is interested.
+I can create a Docker image to run `ankiMd` if any user is interested.
 Please, create a GitHub issue if you want this to be supported.

 Web UI
 ------

-I can create a Web UI to convert from Markdown to Anki import format if a user is interested.
+I can create a Web UI to convert from Markdown to Anki import format if any user is interested.
 Please, create a GitHub issue if you want this to be supported.

 Setup card styles and templates for HTML lists
 ----------------------------------------------